ni/nimi-python/docs/niscope/class.rst

-                The bandwidth for the channel; NI-SCOPE sets :py:data:`niscope.Session.max_input_frequency` to this value.
+                The bandwidth for the channel; NI-SCOPE sets :py:attr:`niscope.Session.max_input_frequency` to this value.
 Pass 0 for this value to use the hardware default bandwidth.
 Pass –1 for this value to achieve full bandwidth.